bgcarlisle/Numbat/README.md

 ### Why not just use a Google Form?

 * Google has a bad record for keeping private data private
+* Google has an *extremely* bad habit of closing services regardless of whether users are still using them (remember Google Reader?)
 * No good, built-in way to reconcile multiple extractions
 * Built-in blinding from other extractors' work to minimise validity threats to your systematic review work